|MP 7.01.63||Deep Brain Stimulation|

 Outcomes on secondary measures of global health and functioning were significantly better at the end of the stimulation period.
 Scores on Montgomery and Asberg Depression Scale (MADRS), Brief Scale for Anxiety, neuropsychological ratings, and self-reported disability (Sheehan Disability Scale) did not differ significantly at the end of treatment and sham sessions.
 Fifteen serious adverse events were reported in 11 patients, the most serious a parenchymal brain hemorrhage.
 Transient motor and psychiatric symptoms induced by active stimulation resolved spontaneously or with adjustment of stimulation settings.
 Seven behavioral adverse events were reported in 5 patients during stimulation.
 Hypomania was the main psychiatric serious adverse event; symptoms resolved with adjustment of stimulation settings.
 The authors note that the multicenter design might be a limitation of the study because of variation in targeting of stimulation.
 In addition, in order to preserve blinding, stimulation settings were kept below the threshold known to induce adverse effects and may have been too low to reduce symptoms.
 They conclude that their finding suggests that DBS may lessen severity of symptoms; however, serious adverse events did occur.
 Larger studies with longer follow-up are needed including evaluation of quality of life and ability to function in social and work situations.

-The evidence on deep brain stimulation for anorexia nervosa, alcohol addiction, and chronic pain consists of review articles or small case series.
+The evidence on DBS for anorexia nervosa, alcohol addiction, Alzheimer disease, and chronic pain consists of review articles or small case series.
 These are not adequate to make a determination of efficacy.

-Deep brain stimulation (DBS) has been shown to be effective for the treatment of tremor, advanced Parkinson’s disease, and dystonia.
-Evidence for efficacy of DBS for Tourette syndrome, treatment-resistant depression, obsessive-compulsive disorder, anorexia nervosa, alcohol addiction, chronic pain, epilepsy, tardive dystonia, and cluster headache is based on experience with small numbers of patients.
+Deep brain stimulation (DBS) has been shown to be effective for the treatment of tremor, advanced Parkinson disease (PD), and dystonia.
+Evidence for efficacy of DBS for Tourette syndrome, treatmentresistant depression, obsessive-compulsive disorder (OCD), Alzheimer disease, anorexia nervosa, alcohol addiction, chronic pain, epilepsy, tardive dystonia, and cluster headache is based on experience with small numbers of patients.
 In addition, the appropriate candidates and most effective target areas for DBS are under investigation.
 Additional controlled studies with a larger number of subjects are required to evaluate the role of DBS for these conditions.

 Practice Guidelines and Position Statements

-The U.K.’s National Institute for Clinical Excellence (NICE) has published Interventional Procedure Guidance documents on deep brain stimulation.
+The U.K.’s National Institute for Health and Care Excellence (NICE; previously the National Institute for Clinical Excellence) has published Interventional Procedure Guidance documents on DBS.

 Medicare National Coverage